nasa/fprime/Svc/Framer/docs/sdd.md

 `framer` allocates frame buffers from `buffMgr`.
 It sends buffers containing frames to `comm`.
-`comm` process the buffers and sends them to
-`buffMgr` for deallocation.
+`comm` processes the buffers and sends them to `buffMgr` for deallocation.

 ### 6.2.
 Sequence Diagrams